Senco DuraSpin DS425AC Deck Installation Review

 Unlike my previous deck fastening experience, putting the Senco Duraspin DS425AC system through its paces was an absolute pleasure.
 As shown, the system can be operated with the slightest forward hunch required to press down on the tool to align and drive the screws into the decking.

-Since I’m 5′ 8″ tall, I was worried that the tool extension might make the drill too high or low to provide a reasonable operating height for comfort and leverage.
-In practice, the corded drill was right in the sweet spot for me, and the system seems to have been designed to accommodate a wide range of height.
-I think most everyone would appreciate not having to kneel and slouch, and will be able to make the standing height of 39″ work.
+Since I’m 5′ 8″ tall, I was worried that the tool extension might make the drill too high or low.
+I wanted a reasonable operating height for comfort and leverage.
+In practice, the corded drill was right in the sweet spot for me.
+The system seems to have been designed to accommodate a wide range of height.
+Most everyone should be able to make the standing height of 39-inches work.

 Performance of the Senco Duraspin DS425AC Kit